arainh/CSCI3800/HW4/Readme.md

   I make a POST request in Postman with the url:

 >127.0.0.1:3000/create?name=Bridesmaids&debut=2011&actors=Kristen Wig, Mya Rudolf, Melissa McCarthy

+The response should show the entire list of movies in the collection including the newly added entity.

 **To retrieve an entity or a list of entities**